-The Board continues to be pleased with the progress made by the Investment Adviser in building a portfolio of attractive infrastructure debt investments.
-As at 31 March 2018, the invested portfolio comprised 56 investments, diversified by borrower, jurisdiction, sector and sub-sector, and generating an average yield-to-maturity of 8.2%.
-The yield on the portfolio has the potential to increase if LIBOR increases, since 64% of the assets have floating-rate interest income.
+The Board continues to be pleased with the progress made by Sequoia Investment Management Company, our Investment Adviser, in building a portfolio of attractive infrastructure debt investments.
+As at 31 March 2019, the invested portfolio comprised 69 investments, diversified by borrower, jurisdiction, sector and sub-sector, and generating an average yield-to-maturity of 8.6% from a portfolio of loans and bonds with an average equity cushion of 35%.
+The yield on the portfolio has the potential to increase if LIBOR increases, since 69% of the assets have floating-rate interest income.